csfeeser/Python/TLG/get_data_project.md

 # Reading Data Project

-This challenge is **COMPLETELY OPEN.** If you like, there are some specific suggestions below, but you're free to attempt anything you wish!
+This project is **COMPLETELY OPEN.** If you like, there are some specific suggestions below, but you're free to attempt anything you wish!

 ### Objective: Find a large data collection in any format; API, .csv, .txt, .xls, etc. and using Python... do something cool† with it!